SujitBista/medbook/plan.md

 **Deliverables:**

+- ✅ Admin can register doctors and manage doctor profiles (Task 4.0 - PRIORITY)
-- Doctors can register and manage their profiles
+- Doctors can register and manage their profiles (self-service)
 - Doctors can set their availability
 - Patients can browse doctors and book appointments
 - Both patients and doctors have functional dashboards
 - Appointment management (view, cancel, reschedule) working

-**Estimated Time:** 5-7 days
+**Estimated Time:** 6-9 days (includes 1-2 days for Task 4.0)

 ---